 4. Public transport

-It is possible to take a bus from Ezeiza Buenos Aires airport to the city.
+It is possible to take a bus from Buenos Aires international airport to the city.
 Bus line 8 brings you from the airport to Plaza de Mayo or Congress.
 One way ticket cost you 0,72 USD / 0,60 EURO.
 A cheap and good way to start your journey with the public transport of Buenos Aires.
 Bus line 8 takes around 1h30 – 2h to get you to Plaza de Mayo (Buenos Aires center).

 Read also: getting around by public transport in Buenos Aires.